JasonPunyon/jasonpunyon.github.com/source/_posts/2017-12-02-fun-with-random-numbers-random-projection.md

                        ProjectedDistance=as.numeric(distX_projected))
 {% endhighlight %}

 We've projected the original 10,000 dimensions down to 692 dimensions.
+We expect that all the distances are distorted by less than 10%.
 Let's look at a histogram of the distortion of the distances...

 {% highlight r %}